katzer/cordova-plugin-printer/README.md

 ## Supported Platforms
 - **iOS** *(Print from iOS devices to AirPrint compatible printers)*<br>
-See [Drawing and Printing Guide for iOS](http://developer.apple.com/library/ios/documentation/2ddrawing/conceptual/drawingprintingios/Printing/Printing.html) for detailed informations and screenshots.
+See [Drawing and Printing Guide for iOS][ios_guide] for detailed informations and screenshots.

 - **Android** *(Print from Android devices to Google Cloud Print compatible printers)*